zaidajani/crud-db/readme.md

 <b>The code of the application is so simple and small, that it is smaller than the readme, and is so functional!</b>

-# Hacktoberfest
+## Hacktoberfest

-This project can have pull requests for hacktoberfest, and if it is relevant, or useful, it will surely be excepted!.
+This project can have pull requests for hacktoberfest, and if it is relevant, or useful, it will surely be accepted!.

-<b>Enjoy the powerfull database.</b>
+<b>Enjoy the powerful database.</b>